-Additionally, you can treat hormonal acne with zinc supplements.
+In addition, you can treat hormonal acne with zinc-based dietary supplements.
 Its anti-inflammatory, antibacterial and healing properties help regulate sebum production.

 Finally, maintain a healthy lifestyle.
 In order to avoid the appearance of imperfections, avoid eating foods high in sugar and saturated fat.